sensboston/uploader/README.md

 # File Uploader

-A simple file uploader application that allows authenticated users to upload, list, and delete files.
+A simple file uploader web app that allows authenticated users to upload, list, and delete files.
 The application uses PHP, running on Apache2, Ubuntu (but definitely should work everythere).

 ## Prerequisites